 Why Should You Care As a Business?

 As an online business owner, dealing with unwanted traffic should be your priority.
 Unlike other problems, the bot traffic is hard to detect and expects a rather proactive approach.
-The unwanted traffic on your website can seriously damage your business in terms of performance, security, credibility that ultimately can cause financial losses.
+The unwanted traffic on your website can seriously damage your business in terms of performance, security, and credibility, which ultimately can cause financial losses.

 Let’s list down the ways bad traffic can affect your business.